Branko Kopjar: Education

 He holds an MD (1987) and MS in biostatistics (1991) from the University of Zagreb, and a PhD in health economics and epidemiology from the University of Oslo (1996).
+Dr. Kopjar also completed a post-graduate Fellowship in Health Services Research.

 Career

 Prior to joining the University of Washington, Dr. Kopjar served as the Research Director for the Norwegian Foundation for Health Services Research, Head of the Section for Preventive Medicine at the Norwegian Institute of Public Health and as a Ministerial Adviser on health policy to two European governments.
 He was a participant at the World Injury Conference meetings held in Melbourne, Australia in 1995.

 One of his most notable publications include a 2002 sole-authorship which showed that Azithromycin is effective in patients with chronic bronchitis.
 The findings were published in the Journal of Antimicrobial Chemotherapy.

 A year later, he partnered with the Veterans Health Administration to conduct a study on nearly 9,000 patients with coronary heart disease.
 The research examined how adherence to prescribed statins impacted secondary prevention of coronary heart disease.

 Dr. Kopjar was a co-author on a 2013 paper which for the first time showed that surgical decompression is an effective procedure to treat cervical spondylotic myelopathy, a common disease of the spine that can lead to paralysis.

 In 2014, Dr. Kopjar was honored with a five-year Distinguished Professorship to the Orthopaedic Department at Chongqing Medical University in Chongqing, P.R.
 China., a World Health Organization-recognized teaching hospital.
 During his distinguished professorship in China, Dr. Kopjar was also the program director for the Executive Master of Public Health program at the University of Washington School of Public Health.
 The MPH program is consistently ranked as one of the top 10 in the United States.
 Throughout this time, he continued publishing scientific papers across various therapeutic areas.
 For example, he was a co-author on a 2016 paper which showed that surgical intervention, in combination with radiation and chemotherapy, improves outcomes for patients whose cancer has metastasized to the spinal cord.